-The Division of Cardiothoracic Surgery builds on the rich legacy of surgical innovators—Michael E. DeBakey, Denton A. Cooley, E. Stanley Crawford, and George P. Noon among others—who originated many of the 20th century’s ground breaking aortic and cardiac repairs.
-Today, Joseph S. Coselli, M.D., leads a team that is world renowned in the evaluation and surgical treatment of the aorta.
+The Division of Cardiothoracic Surgery, led by Dr. Joseph S. Coselli, builds on the rich legacy of surgical innovators—Drs.
+Michael E. DeBakey, Denton A. Cooley, E. Stanley Crawford, and George P. Noon among others—who originated many of the 20th Century’s ground breaking aortic and cardiac surgical procedures.
+Today, Dr. Coselli, the world’s most experienced aortic surgeon with more than 7,500 aortic and over 3,300 thoracoabdominal aneurysm repairs to his credit, leads a world-renowned team of over 15 surgeons and researchers innovating strategies for the evaluation and treatment of diseases of the aorta and cardiovascular system.

-Dr. Coselli is considered to be the world’s most experienced aortic surgeon, having performed more than 7,000 repairs of the aorta and nearly 3,000 repairs of thoracoabdominal aortic aneurysms.
-He and his team at Baylor College of Medicine and the Texas Heart Institute have pioneered new approaches to treat aortic disease, including novel percutaneous endovascular repair procedures utilized at St. Luke's Medical Center to treat high-risk patients and ensure even the sickest patients have options for care.
-Reflective of his stature among his peers, Dr. Coselli was recently named Vice President of the prestigious American Association for Thoracic Surgery–a position previously held by Dr. Michael E. DeBakey.
+Dr. Joseph Coselli is considered to be the world’s most experienced aortic surgeon, having performed more than 7,000 repairs of the aorta and nearly 3,000 repairs of thoracoabdominal aortic aneurysms.
+He and his team at Baylor College of Medicine and the Texas Heart Institute have pioneered new approaches to treat aortic disease, including novel percutaneous endovascular repair procedures utilized at Baylor St. Luke's Medical Center to treat high-risk patients and ensure even the sickest patients have options for care.
+Reflective of his stature among his peers, Dr. Coselli was recently named vice president of the prestigious American Association for Thoracic Surgery–a position previously held by Dr. Michael E. DeBakey.

-At the Michael E. DeBakey VA Medical Center (MEDVAMC).
-Surgeons perform over 300 open-heart surgeries and more than 100 lung and esophageal procedures at MEDVAMC annually, making it the busiest VA cardiac center in the United States.
+At the Michael E. DeBakey VA Medical Center, our surgeons perform over 300 open-heart surgeries and more than 100 lung and esophageal procedures at MEDVAMC annually, making it the busiest VA cardiac center in the United States.
 The MEDVAMC offers many unique surgical possibilities for cardiac surgery patients, including one of the few percutaneous valve options in the VA system.